Hewlett Packard Enterprise (HPE) CEO Antonio Neri on Q2 2020 Results - Earnings Call Transcript

 Effective July 1st, we will implement a short-term pay reduction for all team members where it is legally permitted through October 31, 2020.
 My executive team and I will take the highest percentage of reduction.
 Beyond us, the amount of reduction will vary by level.
 For team members who live in countries where pay productions cannot be mandatory due to local laws and regulations, we are implementing unpaid leaves.
 In addition we have implemented cost containment measures across the Company, restricted external hirings through the end of our fiscal year and put salary increases on hold.
 Additionally, our Board of Directors have voluntary decided to forgo a percentage of its cash compensation for the remainder of the fiscal year 2020 to demonstrate its commitment to Hewlett Packard Enterprise, as we focus on preserving liquidity and improve our position to deliver for our customers now and in the future.

 In addition to those short-term measures, today we are announcing a cost optimization and prioritization plan.
 This plan will help us focus our investments and realign our workforce to areas of growth that will accelerate our strategy.
 Some of the measures in the plan include continue to streamline our product portfolio, implement new digital customer engagement models and optimizing a workplace site strategy and experiences.
 HPE expects the plan would be implemented through fiscal year of 2022.
 And as a result of the changes to the Company's workforce, real estate model and for the business process improvements, we estimate gross savings of at least $1 billion and annualized net run rate savings of at least $800 million by fiscal year 22 year end.
-In order to achieve this level of cost savings, HPE estimates cash funding payments between $1 billion to $1.3 billion over the next two years.
+In order to achieve this level of cost savings, HPE estimates cash funding payments between $1 billion to $1.3 billion over the next three years.
 Tarek will provide further details in his remarks.

 While we take the steps to secure our financial foundation and strengthen our operations, we have simplified our operating model and have aligned them to the financial segmentation we introduced early this year.
 Each of the HPE’s businesses is critical to our go forward success.
 Each carries us an important part of the mission.
 And as our customers demand in new and different products and services from us, we must deliver.
 I’m personally committed to delivering to help each of our businesses leverage its existing strengths and evolve.
 Each of our business groups now report directly to me.